Cryptographic approach to Quantum Metrology

-\textit{Theorem 1} suggests that uncertainty in a resource used for quantum metrology can bias the result and drastically decrease the precision.
-As a result, one should be prudent when incorporating an unsecured quantum channel in a quantum metrology protocol; a malicious eavesdropper can bias the result to their liking, obtain information about the parameter, or both.
-To combat this we have developed two cryptographic protocols which completely prevents an eavesdropper from obtaining information about the parameter (\textit{privacy}), and allows the trusted parties to detect any alterations done by the eavesdropper with high probability (\textit{soundness}).
-As a result the effectiveness of the quantum metrology protocol remains unchanged (\textit{integrity}).
+In the remainder of this article, we motivate the introduced framework for a parameter estimation strategy in the presence of a malicious adversary.
+We consider a quantum metrology problem where the resources are exchanged over an unsecured quantum channel, the necessity for which may be because of asymmetric hardware capabilities.
+To circumvent a malicious eavesdropper from biasing the quantum state passing through the quantum channel, we propose two protocols which prevent the eavesdropper from obtaining information about the parameter (\textit{privacy}) and allows the trusted parties to detect any alterations done by the eavesdropper with high probability (\textit{soundness}).
+As a result, we will show that we can certify that the effective resource used is close to the ideal resource, as per Eq.~\eqref{eqn:bound} (\textit{integrity}).